2023 Men's Asian Hockey5s World Cup Qualifier

-The 1st Asian Hockey5s World Cup Qualifier (Men's Hockey5s Asia Cup) was the first edition of the Asian Hockey5s World Cup Qualifier for the men's Hockey5s event at the FIH Hockey5s World Cup.
+The 1st Asian Hockey5s World Cup Qualifier (Men's Hockey5s Asia Cup) was the first edition of the Asian Hockey5s World Cup Qualifier for the men's Hockey5s event at the FIH Hockey5s World Cup and also the first edition of the Men's Hockey5s Asia Cup.
 It was held alongside the women's tournament in Salalah, Oman from 29 August to 2 September 2023.

-The tournament's winner, runner-up, and third-placed teams qualify for the 2024 Hockey5s World Cup.
+The tournament's winner, runner-up, and third-placed teams qualified for the 2024 Hockey5s World Cup.